nileshga44/sample-programs/README.md

 # Sample and demo programs
 - [Matrix traversal](matrix_traversal_performance.c): Traversing matrix row wise in C is more efficient than column wise.
+- [Merge PDFs first page](merge_all_pdfs_first_page.sh): Script to merge first page of all PDF files found in currect directory and sub-directories.